31 December 2018

 Taking time with financial records.
 No headless chickens during tax season.

-Allowing toxic people to walk away.
-It still hurts but I will not convince someone to be my friend.
+Allowing people to walk away.
+I will not convince someone to be my friend.

 I will take my vitamins and thyroid meds on schedule.
 How I will do this, I still haven't figured out.